 A reasonable accommodation is a modification or adjustment to a course, program, service, job, activity, or facility that enables a qualified individual with a disability to have an equal opportunity to attain the same level of performance or to enjoy equal benefits and privileges as are available to an individual without a disability.
 Some common academic accommodations include extended time on tests, use of peer note takers, use of computer with spell check, and provision of sign language interpreters.

-the University that he or she is requesting accommodations based on that
+that he or she is requesting accommodations based on that disability.

 A student must:

 2. Provide specific documentation of the disability from a qualified professional;